 Add to this recent discovery in epigenetics, where it becomes increasingly clear that our DNA comes with some “wiggle room,” allowing us to adapt faster by switching genes on and off.
 And in rat experiments, groups of individuals have had their brainwaves electronically synched with each other to outperform non-synched individuals in performing simple tasks.

-Would it be inconceivable to think that we will be able to allow for direct brain-to-brain, brain-to-tech, or tech-to-brain technologies in the not-too-distant future?
+Would it be inconceivable to think we can allow for direct brain-to-brain, brain-to-tech, or tech-to-brain technologies in the future?

 The Cybernetic Renaissance

 I would argue that we’re in the midst of a cybernetic renaissance.
 As the media curse of the Bell curve and the historically recurring techlash dictates, we tend to focus on the adverse side effects, such as technology-induced stress, attention deficits, brain tumours, and big data-related integrity issues.

 Loud voices are demanding everything from legislative countermeasures to prohibiting the use of information technology in schools.
 We’re collectively afraid of what our transhuman future will bring.
 We shudder at the thought of having humans and machines merge into one.

 The effects of developing human APIs are potentially massive.
 Like so many historical transitions before, we could be standing with both feet in the middle of a reformation that far overshadows the digital information revolution.
 Still, sharing experiences and becoming more interconnected with everything else might just as well be seen as a natural stepping stone in human evolution.
 Some will choose to fear a medieval cyborg dystopia, but I firmly believe that humanity is entering a cybernetic renaissance.